hacker65536/myit/git/git_server_on_aws.md

 sh gitflow-installer.sh
 ```

-##create repository

-First time, you edit a config file of repository to using root user on git server.
+##adding users and repos

+configure special repo called "gitolite-admin" and pushing those changes to the server.
+using installation user like root.

+make a file for access to server of gitolite on localhost ,using ssh port.
 ```bash
 echo "host githost
 hostname localhost